Last Updated on by

 Like all Osprey products, the Volt 60 lives up to the reputation for quality and comfort that you would expect from an Osprey pack and it does so at an affordable price by eliminating many of the “gimmicky” features often found in other packs – features that are often unnecessary and just serve to add weight to the pack.

-Even with a 45 pound load covering about 15 miles per day during a recent four day excursion, the Osprey Volt 60 remained comfortable and did not have any of the uncomfortable pressure points that are often experienced with lesser quality gear.
+Even with a 45 pound load covering about 15 miles of backcountry per day during a recent four day excursion, the Osprey Volt 60 remained comfortable and did not have any of the uncomfortable pressure points that are often experienced with lesser quality gear.

 You really can’t go wrong with this pack from Osprey.
 The Volt surpasses the expectations of even the pickiest outdoor enthusiasts in terms of style, comfort, and quality.
 If for some reason 60 liters isn’t enough, Osprey also offers this pack in a 75 liter version.
 If you can’t fit your gear into the 75 liter pack (or the 60 liter pack in most cases), you probably need to re-evaluate how much gear you are carrying in the first place.

-As you can see, the positive attributes of this pack significantly outnumber the cons (if you can even consider long hip belt straps a con) and the Osprey Volt 60 is available at a price ($179.99 at the time of this review – check here for latest) that is hard to beat when comparable packs can easily cost twice as much.
+As you can see, the positive attributes of this backpack significantly outnumber the cons (if you can even consider long hip belt straps a con) and the Osprey Volt 60 is available at a price ($179.99 at the time of this review – check here for latest) that is hard to beat when comparable packs can easily cost twice as much.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.